devanshshukla99/sphinx-versioned-docs/docs/contributing.rst

    twine upload dist/*

 After this command, your package is available on  https://pypi.org.
-Anyone can install it using `pip install sphinx-versions`.
+Anyone can install it using `pip install sphinx-versioned-docs`.